Sparse Spatial Transformers for Few-Shot Learning: Experiments

-\textbf{\emph{mini}ImageNet}. \emph{mini}ImageNet is a subset random sampled from ImageNet and is an important benchmark in few-shot learning community. \emph{mini}ImageNet consists of 60,000 images in 100 categories.
-We follow the standard partition settings~\cite{snell2017prototypical}, where there are 64/16/20 categories for training, validation and evaluation.
+\textbf{\emph{mini}ImageNet}~\cite{6} is a subset randomly sampled from ImageNet and is an important benchmark in the few-shot learning community. \emph{mini}ImageNet comprises 60,000 images in 100 categories.
+We follow the standard partition settings~\cite{7}, where 64/16/20 categories are for training, validation, and evaluation, respectively.

-\textbf{\emph{tiered}ImageNet}. \emph{tiered}ImageNet is also a subset random sampled from ImageNet, which consists of 779,165 images in 608 categories.
+\textbf{\emph{tiered}ImageNet}~\cite{22} is also a subset randomly sampled from ImageNet, which comprises 779,165 images in 608 categories.
 All 608 categories are grouped into 34 broader categories.
-Following the same partition settings~\cite{CAN}, we use 20/6/8 broader categories for training, validation, and evaluation respectively.
+Following the same partition settings~\cite{14}, we use 20/6/8 broader categories for training, validation, and evaluation, respectively.

+\textbf{CIFAR-FS}~\cite{23} is separated from CIFAR-100, which comprises 60,000 images in 100 categories.
+CIFAR-FS is divided into 64, 16, and 20 classes for training, validation, and evaluation, respectively.

+\textbf{FC100}~\cite{24} is also separated from CIFAR-100, which is more difficult because it is more diverse than CIFAR-FS.
+FC100 uses a split similar to \emph{tiered}ImageNet, where training, validation, and testing splits contain 60, 20, and 20 classes, respectively.